minibolt-guide/minibolt/guide/lightning/mobile-app.md

 * Tap on "Connect a node" and then tap on the "+" at the top right to add your node

-* Enter a Nickname for your node (e.g., "RaspiBolt")
+* Enter a Nickname for your node (e.g., "MiniBolt")

 * Click on "SCAN LNDCONNECT CONFIG" and, if prompted, allow Zeus to use the camera